ZhuYun97/GraphCLIP/README.md

 # GraphCLIP
 ![](assets/graphclip.png)

-> We will make all the datasets we used available after the anonymous phase.
+> We will release our pretrained checkpoint and all the datasets we used  on Google Driver after the anonymous phase.

 ## Pretraining on source data
 ```